neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/README.md

 > arrow (<kbd>◀︎</kbd>).
 Otherwise macOS sometimes thinks that we're trying to write an accented
 > character like à.

-Explain that template literals have one more feature that different from the other string literals:
+Explain that template literals have one more feature that is different from the other string literals:
 They supports line breaks!

 Copy in the following code and show what it does: